ga4gh-beacon/variant-query-types/docs/generated/requestParameterComponents.md

 ### `Range`

 #### description
-An array of 2 integer sequence positions (0-based, inclusive).
+An array of 2 integer values.
+If referring to sequence positions the "0-based, inclusive" format is used.
 **type:** `array`
 **items:**
     - `type`: `integer`